agoragames/torus/README.rst

     # Similar to Carbon aggregator but without the time buffer.
 Matching stats
     # will be processed through any matching schemas.
 Is a list of tuples to
     # support rolling up any number of dissimilar stats into a single one.
+At
+    # this time key names must be in the character set [a-zA-Z0-9]
     AGGREGATES = [
       ('application.rollup', 'application.count.*'),
       ('application.result.<code>', 'application.http.status.<code>'),